The Best Foolproof White Sourdough Bread Recipe

 The ingredients and process are that simple.

 It’s just understanding the process and being able to read the dough – that’s the art of sourdough that takes a little practice and patience.
-And that’s what I’m going to teach you here.
+And that’s what I’m going to start teaching you here.

 Let’s do this!